 13. Forests are a breath of fresh air

 The photosynthesis process allows trees to provide fresh air for humans and animals to breathe.
-The carbon dioxide you breathe out is absorbed by trees and convert into pure oxygen.
+The carbon dioxide you breathe out is absorbed by trees and converted into pure oxygen.
 Did you know that a mature tree is capable of providing enough oxygen for two to ten people each day?

 14. Trees are social